morgdalaine/weast-marches/party/Cascata Leontina.md

 > | [location:: ] |
 > | [player:: [[Jamie]]] |
 >
-> (description:: A fierce and nimble Viera treasure hunter, known for her acrobatic agility and capoeira-inspired combat style.
-She moves with the grace of a dancer and the precision of a killer, using flips, twirls, and sudden handstand kicks to disorient and disable foes.
-Scarred from past battles and wearing a signature eyepatch, her hardened expression and lean, muscular frame speak of years spent surviving deadly ruins, outwitting rivals, and navigating the shadows of the underworld in pursuit of rare artifacts.
-She's fast, unpredictable, and lethal in close quarters.)
+> (description:: A lithe Viera with a scarred face and wearing an eyepatch.)
 >
 > ![[cascata.jpg]]

 > [!quote|big invisible align-right headless]

 # [[Cascata Leontina]]

+A fierce and nimble Viera treasure hunter, known for her acrobatic agility and capoeira-inspired combat style.
+She moves with the grace of a dancer and the precision of a killer, using flips, twirls, and sudden handstand kicks to disorient and disable foes.
+Scarred from past battles and wearing a signature eyepatch, her hardened expression and lean, muscular frame speak of years spent surviving deadly ruins, outwitting rivals, and navigating the shadows of the underworld in pursuit of rare artifacts.
+She's fast, unpredictable, and lethal in close quarters.

 [Fultimator](https://fultimator.com/character-sheet/A2ZilaCajai6HWufGUww)